 Bob Timberman shared that his understanding is that WIFA will not give us the loan until it goes to a vote this November, so how would the District get things started now.
 Per Bill Spain, the District is in a deep financial situation at this point in time with $1.3 million that is owed.
 Depending on the outcome of that money coming in, depends on when the District can move forward.
 Per Michael Janes, Ardurra can scale back on Phase I until a larger dollar amount becomes available.
 The supply chain delay on the barscreen is about 10 months to a year so getting an order in soon would be beneficial.

 Bill Spain shared a concern on the reviewing of the contract and wanting specific timeframes promised.
 Michael Janes will put together a schedule and do everything in their power to meet the schedule unless it is out of their hands.
-The first years proposed budget for Ardurra is $615,075.
+The first year’s proposed budget for Ardurra is $615,075.

 No action was taken